-Action:

 Configure your client to provide valid certificate.

 ZWEAG168E

 Invalid authentication provided in request

 Reason:

 The JWT token or client certificate is not valid

 Action:

 Configure your client to provide valid authentication.

-ZWEAG169E

-The 'apiml.authentication.applid' parameter is not specified for a service.
+ZWEAT607E

+Body in the revoke request is not valid.

 Reason:

-The applid parameter is required for the calling service.
+The request body is not valid

 Action:

-Provide the 'apiml.authentication.applid' parameter.
+Use a valid body in the request.
+Format of a message: {userld: string, (optional)timestamp: long} or {serviceld: string, (optional)timestamp: long}.

 API Catalog messages

 ZWEAC100W

 Could not retrieve all service info from discovery %s %s %s

+Reason:

+The response from The Discovery Service about the registered instances returned an error or empty body.

+Action: